swt30/thesis/chapters/01-introduction/01-introduction.md

 I have discussed the ways in which planets are found, and briefly reviewed the efforts to follow them up and understand their atmospheres.
 I now turn to their interiors.

-Exoplanetary interior modelling is necessarily based on our knowledge of one set of planets: our Solar System.
+Exoplanetary interior modelling is generally based on our knowledge of one set of planets: our Solar System.
 However, a highlight over the past two decades has been that the planets we have discovered are unexpectedly diverse.
 This can be seen in a simple *mass--radius diagram*, where the mass and radius of discovered planets are plotted against each other ([@fig:mass-radius]).
 This diversity of planets leads us to consider the question: can we come up with self-consistent models that account for it?